Wilsons Promontory: Human history

 In 2005 a burn started by staff got out of control and burnt 13% of the park, causing the evacuation of campers.
 In 2009, a lightning strike near Sealer's Cove started a fire that burned over 25000 ha.
 Much of the area had not been burned since 1951.
 The fire began on 8 February, the day after "Black Saturday", where an intense heat wave, combined with arson, faulty electrical infrastructure and natural causes, led to hundreds of bushfires burning throughout the state of Victoria.
 Although the fire burned to within 1 km, the Tidal River camping area and park headquarters were unaffected.
 The park reopened to the public one month after the incident and the burned areas quickly regrew.
 Despite the damage, the natural beauty of the area remained largely intact.

 In March 2011 a significant rainfall event led to major flooding of the Tidal River camping area.
 The bridge over Darby River was cut, leaving no vehicle access to Tidal River, leading to the evacuation of all visitors by helicopter over the following days, and the closure of the southern section of the park.
 In September 2011 public access to Tidal River was reopened following repair of the main access road, and the bridge at Darby River.
 All sections of the park south of Tidal River were closed while further repairs of tracks and footpaths were undertaken.
 The park was fully re-opened by Easter of 2012.

 Tourists may choose basic or glam, cabins or camping (powered/unpowered) if they wish to stay inside Wilsons Promontory National Park.
 Many however choose to stay in accommodation just outside the Park in Yanakie, where they can still view the Wisons Promontory mountains and scenery and be only minutes from the Park's free entrance.

 There are overnight hiking tracks with two key circuits, one in the north and one in the south.
 The southern circuit is more popular with overnight hikers with several camping areas suited to wild camping.
 Camping is only allowed in the designated areas to reduce damage to the bush.

+Name

+The promontory is also known as "Yiruk" or "Wamoon" by some traditional owner groups.
+From the early 19th century, it has also been known as Wilsons Promontory.
+It was given this name by Governor Hunter on the recommendation of Matthew Flinders and George Bass:

+"At our recommendation governor Hunter called it WILSON'S PROMONTORY, in compliment to my friend Thomas Wilson, Esq. of London."